mmlab-cv/CVLaboratories2021-2022/README.md

 - `bunny`: folder containing the Bunny mesh of the Standford 3D Scanning Repository

 ## Virtual Machine
-In addition, a virtual machine with all the requirements installed and tested as well as with this repository already cloned has been created.
+In addition, if you don't feel confident setting up the environment on your own, a virtual machine with all the requirements installed, tested and with this repository already cloned has been created.
 It can be downloaded at the following link:

 [Virtual Machine with Ubuntu 18.04 LTS (Bionic Beaver)]()